V-Sekai/manuals/docs/decisions/20211229-stream-a-character-from-a-webcam-to-the-vmc-protocol.md

 ## Context and Problem Statement

-Stream a character from a webcam to the vmc protocol so it can be played in 3tene or any other VRM player.
+Stream a character from a webcam to the vmc protocol so it can be played in any VMC reciever.

 ## Describe the proposed option and how it helps to overcome the problem or limitation